Home Entrepreneurship The Dark Side of Entrepreneurship

 You go on the internet and post a bad review about a company.

-In this case, this ‘disgruntled’ employee made a few fake ids and then posted all bad reviews about us.
+In this case, this ‘disgruntled’ employee created a few fake IDs and then posted all kinds of bad reviews about us.

 But, as an Entrepreneur, I am expected to maintain composure and drown in my sorrows.

-I just have to keep up my composure.
-Take a deep breath and get ready for the next challenge.
+I just have to keep my composure, take a deep breath, and get ready for the next challenge.

 Entrepreneurs cannot confide a lot in their employees.

 What if the employee leaves tomorrow?
-He/she takes all your confidentiality along with him.
+They take all your confidentiality along with them.

 I have heard stories of friends losing money and reputation when their trusted lieutenant joined the competitor.

-The dark side of being Entrepreneur at times is too dark to see through.
+Sometimes, the dark side of being an Entrepreneur is too dark to see through.

 When I see all the hype around youngsters starting startups for all the wrong reasons, I wish I could tell them the dark side of entrepreneurship.